sepiphy/laravel-repositories/README.md

+## About

-# The Sepiphy Laravel Repositories package
+The Sepiphy Laravel Repositories package.

 ## Requirements